 I recently purchased Amtrak tickets to Reno, Nev., on my American Express card.
-I paid $156 for the roundtrip ticket and in return, I received 11,000 rewards points, which allowed me to buy another roundtrip ticket.
+For the roundtrip ticket that cost $156, I received 11,000 rewards points, enabling the purchase of another roundtrip ticket.

 There was a misunderstanding when I booked the second ticket, and my first ticket was somehow canceled.

 I didn’t find out about the cancellation until I went to the train station in Emeryville to get my tickets.
 An Amtrak agent said I would have to spend another $236 for a ticket.